 The pricing of clean tech gave an extra boost to the market, and we have seen a correction towards more understandable pricing of the industry.
 However, it is proved that you need to have a very clear understanding of your ambition of being sustainable.
 Targets with no clear policy on environmental issues is not a target anymore.

 So, whether you are on the selling side, or the buying side, sustainability is now a lot more than just a fancy idea.
-The EU Taxonomy will be hard law in Norway in 2022, and all enterprises will in some way need to prove their level of sustainability.
+The EU Taxonomy is hard law in Norway as of 1 January 2023, and all enterprises will in some way need to prove their level of sustainability.
 So, if you are looking for a transaction, you are also looking for evidence that the target is sustainable.

 It is of vital importance that the target can document that they indeed are a sustainable company, as it can be a pivotal factor in acquiring funds from investors within the finance sector.
 A lack of documentation, or a failure to prove sustainability, can be reason in and of itself to being denied work on public procurement or a loan application.
 With the increased public focus on operating business in a green and sustainable manner, it can severely hurt a purchaser’s brand to invest in “brown” companies.